cap-js/cap-operator-plugin/README.md

    ```
 ## Deploy your application

 1. You must generate the final helm chart before deploying your application.
 You can do so by running `cds build`.
-During the build, the plugin will generate the final Helm chart and include the predefined `templates` folder in your project's `gen` directory.
+During the build, the plugin will generate the final helm chart in your project's `gen` directory, which includes the predefined `templates` folder.

    > If you have already added the `templates` folder during the initial plugin call using `--with-templates` option, you can skip this step as the helm chart is already complete.

 2. Until now, we have only filled in the design time information in the chart.
 But to deploy the application, you need to create a `runtime-values.yaml` file with all the runtime values, as mentioned in the configuration section.
-You can create the file using the plugin itself.
+You can generate the file using the plugin itself.

     The plugin requires the following information to generate the `runtime-values.yaml`-